Global Site

 Grievance Mechanism

-In fiscal 2024, a total of six reports regarding procurement issues were made via the NEC whistle-blower hotline.
+In fiscal year 2025, a total of six reports regarding procurement issues were accepted via the NEC whistleblowing system.
 After verifying the relevant facts, all six reports were dealt with appropriately.

 Medium- to Long-term Goals, Priority Activities and Progress, and Achievements